 The Cabo Odger OPV is based on the 80m offshore patrol vessel (OPV 80) design developed by Fassmer.
 The hull and superstructure of the vessel are made of steel, while the wheelhouse is constructed using marine-grade aluminium.

-The modular platform allows for the integration of various combat systems, rescue zone and launching ramp for interceptor boat.
+The modular platform allows for the integration of various combat systems, rescue zone and launching ramps for interceptor boats.
 It can accommodate a range of surveillance payloads and three interceptor boats.
 The OPV demonstrates superior sea-keeping characteristics, making it suitable for multiple tasks in naval and coast guard missions.

-It features a functional deck layout housing a helicopter landing spot and hangar for a medium-sized helicopter, a large rescue zone, and a mission bay for modular payload.
+It features a functional deck layout, housing a helicopter landing spot and hangar for a medium-sized helicopter, large rescue zone and mission bay for modular payload.
 The helicopter deck can support the operations of a single helicopter with a maximum take-off weight of 10t.

-With an overall length of 80.6m, the vessel has a waterline length of 74.4m, moulded beam of 13m, and a depth of 6.5m to first deck.
+With an overall length of 80.6m, the vessel has a waterline length of 74.4m, moulded beam of 13m and depth of 6.5m to first deck.
 The full load displacement of the OPV is 1,728t.
 The patrol vessel offers accommodation for 60 personnel.

 The OPV complies with the Safety of Life at Sea (SOLAS) and the International Convention for the Prevention of Pollution from Ships (MARPOL) standards.